-Office of Inspector General Report.
-The Department has been engaged in an ongoing dispute with the Centers for Medicare & Medicaid Services (CMS) regarding findings of whether the DSH payments that the State claimed for Federal Fiscal Year (FFY) 2004 complied with the hospital-specific DSH limits imposed by Federal requirements and the State plan.
-A report from the Office of the Inspector General (OIG) contends the State claimed disproportionate share hospital payments for FFY 2004 that did not comply with the hospital-specific disproportionate share hospital limits using Medicare cost principles of reimbursement.
+Office of Inspector General Audit of New Hampshire's DSH Program.
+DHHS has been engaged in an ongoing dispute with the Centers for Medicare & Medicaid Services (CMS) regarding findings of whether the DSH payments that the State claimed for Federal Fiscal Year (FFY) 2004 complied with the hospital-specific DSH limits imposed by Federal requirements and the State plan.
+A report from the Office of the Inspector General (OIG) contends the State claimed DSH payments for FFY 2004 that did not comply with the hospital-specific disproportionate share hospital limits using Medicare cost principles of reimbursement.
 The OIG auditors recommended that the State refund \$35 million to the federal government, work with the CMS to review payments claimed after the audit period, and establish policies and procedures to ensure future compliance with calculating hospital-specific limits.
-The State believed the auditors made incorrect findings using procedures not formally adopted in law or administrative rule, misapplied Medicare principles to the Medicaid program, and ignored long standing federal CMS guidance to the State on how the program should be administered and payments calculated.
 To date, CMS has made no further claims arising after the audit period.
-On October 25, 2010, the State submitted its brief and accompanying appeal file with the United States Department of Health & Human Services Departmental Appeals Board (DAB).
-On November 24, 2010, CMS filed its brief and on December 16, 2010, the State filed its reply brief.
-In July 2011, the State was informed of DAB's denial decision.
-On September 9, 2011, the State filed a motion for reconsideration with DAB.
-The State received a copy of DAB's order denying the motion on October 18, 2011.
-It is likely that the State will be required to make repayments to CMS in installments during fiscal year 2012.
-The Governor will present a plan to make necessary budget adjustments if the appeal is not decided in the State's favor.
+On October 25, 2010, the State entered the appeal process with the United States Department of Health & Human Services